umputun/stash/README.md

 Use Zero-Knowledge when the server should never have access to plaintext (e.g., third-party credentials, sensitive tokens).
 Use Secrets Vault when you need server-side access but want encryption at rest.

+### Combining ZK with Secrets Paths

+You can store ZK-encrypted values in secrets paths (e.g., `secrets/api-key`).
+In this case:

+- ZK encryption takes precedence (no double-encryption)
+- The key shows both lock icon (secrets path) and shield icon (ZK-encrypted)
+- Server validates ZK payload format in secrets paths only (rejects malformed `$ZK$` values)
+- Both `Secret` and `ZKEncrypted` flags are set in API responses

+This provides the best of both worlds: permission-based access control from secrets paths plus client-side encryption from ZK.

 ## API

 ### Get value